cabal-club/cable/readme.md

 All of the durable data exchanged over the protocol are composed of posts.

-A post MUST have an author (via the required `public_key` field), and MUST provide a crytographic signature (via the required `signature` field) to prove that they, in fact, authored it.
+A post MUST have an author (via the required `public_key` field), and MUST provide a cryptographic signature (via the required `signature` field) to prove that they, in fact, authored it.

 When a user "makes a post", they are only writing to some local storage,